 User experience is important not only when it comes to the customer support but also our own employees.
-If we want people working for us to be happy, we need to look at them as an internal customer who has their needs and expectations we have to fulfill.
+If we want people working for us to be happy, we need to look at them as internal customers who have their needs and expectations we have to fulfill.
 That’s why we need to take a closer look at the working environment, especially at the software our employees work with, and make their work tools as user-friendly and intuitive as possible.
-We should get to know what are the most frequent pain points or what takes the most of the employees’ time during their interaction with the software.
-Especially when using such complex project management tools as Jira, we need to ensure that there are no bottlenecks, no communication problems, and each action taken within the software is seamless and trouble-free, even though it may seem that the tool itself wasn’t designed that way.
+We should get to know what are the most frequent pain points or what takes most of the employees’ time during their interaction with the software.
+Especially when using such complex project management tools as Jira, we need to ensure that there are no bottlenecks, no communication problems, and each action taken within the software is seamless and trouble-free.

 How people feel with Jira Server interface

 On social media and even within the Atlassian Community, we can come across people hating Jira Server for its poor user interface, thus user experience.
 Yes, Jira may not be as intuitive as, for instance, Trello, but it was also designed with a different target group in mind.
 Only in the last few years, Jira has become a tool used not exclusively by technical staff but also by those who work in sales, marketing or even HR departments, where people aren’t usually as technically fluent as their colleagues from IT.
 For them, this software may look a bit raw and unintuitive at times in comparison to Trello or other project management tools they’ve used before.

 In comparison to Trello, creating issues in Jira may look a bit raw and unintuitive to non-technical users